MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

  ![session policy content inspection](./media/session-policy-content-inspection.png)

 8. Under **Actions**, select **block**.
-Customize the blocking message that your users will get when they are unable to download files.
+Customize the blocking message that your users get when they are unable to download files.

  ![session policy actions](./media/session-policy-actions.png)

 9. Set the alerts you want to receive when the policy is matched.
-You can set a limit so that you won't receive too many alerts, and you can select whether to get the alerts as an email message, text message, or both.
+You can set a limit so that you don't receive too many alerts, and you can select whether to get the alerts as an email message, text message, or both.

  ![session policy alerts](./media/session-policy-alert.png)